Misuse of p-values: Multiple comparisons problem

 The multiple comparisons problem occurs when one considers a set of statistical inferences simultaneously or infers a subset of parameters selected based on the observed values.
 It is also known as the look-elsewhere effect.
 Errors in inference, including confidence intervals that fail to include their corresponding population parameters or hypothesis tests that incorrectly reject the null hypothesis, are more likely to occur when one considers the set as a whole.
 Several statistical techniques have been developed to prevent this from happening, allowing significance levels for single and multiple comparisons to be directly compared.
 These techniques generally require a higher significance threshold for individual comparisons, so as to compensate for the number of inferences being made.

-The webcomic xkcd satirized misunderstandings of p-values by portraying scientists investigating the claim that eating jellybeans caused acne.
+The webcomic xkcd satirized misunderstandings of p-values by portraying scientists investigating the claim that eating jellybeans causes acne.
 After failing to find a significant (p < 0.05) correlation between eating jellybeans and acne, the scientists investigate 20 different colors of jellybeans individually, without adjusting for multiple comparisons.
 They find one color (green) nominally associated with acne (p < 0.05).
 The results are then reported by a newspaper as indicating that green jellybeans are linked to acne at a 95% confidence level—as if green were the only color tested.
 In fact, if 20 independent tests are conducted at the 0.05 significance level and all null hypotheses are true, there is a 64.2% chance of obtaining at least one false positive and the expected number of false positives is 1 (i.e. 0.05 × 20).

 In general, the family-wise error rate (FWER)—the probability of obtaining at least one false positive—increases with the number of tests performed.
 The FWER when all null hypotheses are true for m independent tests, each conducted at significance level α, is: